-THE WORLD TRAVELS TO WINE PARIS & VINEXPO PARIS 2024 The 5th edition has reached a new milestone in its development and has established its position on the international stage, with even greater numbers of trade and industry members attending from across the globe.
+THE WORLD TRAVELS TO WINE PARIS & VINEXPO PARIS 2024

+The 5th edition has reached a new milestone in its development and has established its position on the international stage, with even greater numbers of trade and industry members attending from across the globe.

-FRANCE: LOYALATTENDEES, NEW EXHIBITORS AND MAJOR BRANDS
+FRANCE: LOYAL ATTENDEES, NEW EXHIBITORS AND MAJOR BRANDS

-The 2024 exhibition will be a global showcase for the vitality of the wine and spirits industry.
-Among the 50 countries due to attend, France is the leading exhibitor country with a full line-up of wine regions under one roof for three days.
-Alongside the independent winegrowers and major players, the exhibition is bringing together more prominent brands than at previous events and continues to attract more new French producers (+8% floor space earmarked for France).
+The 2024 exhibition is a global showcase for the vitality of the wine and spirits industry.
+Among the 48 countries due to attend, France is the leading exhibitor country with a full line-up of wine regions under one roof for three days.
+Alongside the independent winegrowers and major players, the exhibition is bringing together more prominent brands than at previous events and continues to attract more new French producers (+11% floor space earmarked for France).

-These include Alsace with debut attendance by Wolfberger; Beaujolais with wines by Georges Duboeuf, Maison Jean Loron and Château la Chaize; Bordeaux and Derenoncourt Consultants, negociants Legrand et Associés and Sobovi and broader attendance by the Union des Syndicats Saint-Emilion-Pomerol-Fronsac; Burgundy with Delaunay Vins et Domaines, Louis Latour, Albert Bichot, Boisset, la Chablisienne and Domaine Faiveley: Languedoc-Roussillon and Provence with Château Puech Haut, Wines & Brands, a négociant working with chefs like Michel Sarran and Justine Piluso to craft wines, Château Sainte Marguerite, Château Minuty, the Advini group and Gérard Bertrand, which will be bolstering its presence with Cote des Roses celebrating the Mediterranean lifestyle; the Loire with Maison Pascal Jolivet and Domaine Ampelidae; Champagne with new attendees like the Vranken Pommery group, Champagne Perrier Jouët (Pernod Ricard group), Champagne Henriot, Champagne Tsarine, and the return of the Bollinger group and EPI (Champagnes Charles et Piper Heidsieck).
+These include Alsace with debut attendance by Wolfberger: Beaujolais with wines by Georges Duboeuf, Maison Jean Loron and Château la Chaize: Bordeaux and Derenoncourt Consultants, negociants Legrand et Associés and Sobovi and broader attendance by the Union des Syndicats Saint-Emilion-Pomerol-Fronsac; Burgundy with Delaunay Vins et Domaines, Louis Latour, Albert Bichot, Boisset, la Chablisienne and Domaine Faiveley; Languedoc-Roussillon and Provence with Château Puech Haut, Wines & Brands, a négociant working with chefs like Michel Sarran and Justine Piluso to craft wines, Château Sainte Marguerite, Château Minuty, the Advini group and Gérard Bertrand, which will be bolstering its presence with Cote des Roses celebrating the Mediterranean lifestyle;

+the Loire with Maison Pascal Jolivet and Domaine Ampelidae; Champagne which is ramping up its presence this year (+29% floor space) with new attendees like the Vranken Pommery aroup.
+Champagne Perrier Jouët (Pernod Ricard group), Champagne Henriot, Champagne Tsarine, and the return of the Bollinger group and EPI (Champagnes Charles et Piper Heidsieck).
 Not to mention increased attendance in 2024 by InterRhone, E. Guigal, Château la Nerthe (Châteauneuf-du-Pape) and the return of Cellier des Dauphins for the Rhône Valley.
-Loyal exhibition participant, the Corsican wine marketing board, will once again be hosting a busy restaurant at the heart of the event with no fewer than 335 wines on the list.
+Loyal exhibition participant, the Corsican wine marketing board is represented by 37 of the island's winegrowers and is once again hosting a busy restaurant at the heart of the event.